cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 Many PalmOS devices support removable storage in the for of either SD cards or memory sticks.
-CloudpilotEmu allows you to create virtual memory cards that can be attached as eihter SD cards or memory sticks to devices that had the corresponding slots.
+CloudpilotEmu allows you to create virtual memory cards that can be attached as eihter SD cards or memory sticks to devices that have the corresponding slots.
 Please see the help on the "Cards" tab for more details.

 # Backing up your virtual devices